SHXZTech/XunZhi3D/README.md

-# SiteSight
+# XunZhi3D

 ## Introduction
-"SiteSight" is an iOS APP for underground asset management.
+"XunZhi3D" is an iOS APP for underground asset management.

 ## Development Guidance
 To develop this project, you must follow the development guidance [here](./Documentation/Develop_Guidance.md).
 You should read and follow the guidance carefully before you start to develop.